tychonievich/graphics/md/text/cfl.md

 <path marker-end="url(#arrow)" fill="none" stroke="#000" stroke-width="0.5" d="M 45,0.5 l 5,2.75" opacity="0.25"/>
 </svg>

-At the bottom of the vally the ground is level, so gravity and the pressure from the ground fully cancel each other out.
+At the bottom of the valley the ground is level, so gravity and the pressure from the ground fully cancel each other out.
-Because of this, in the next time step only momenum moves the ball: horizontally to the middle of the slope rising out of the valley, and again into the ground because momentum is not yet pointing up the side of the valley.
+Because of this, in the next time step only momentum moves the ball: horizontally to the middle of the slope rising out of the valley, and again into the ground because momentum is not yet pointing up the side of the valley.
 We correct that incorrect vertical offset.